DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 * GBP 20.00 each - for changes to a passenger's details
 * GBP 30.00 for each extra bag purchased
 * Some changes subject to GBP20.00 Admin fee
-* If for example it is solely passenger's wheelchair details that are changed the fee will be *GBP0.00*
+* If for example it is solely the passenger's wheelchair details that are changed the fee will be *GBP0.00*
 <br/><br/>